 Xela Watch has a 40mm (1.57″) diameter case and complemented with a 20mm wide fabric Nato Band.
 The minute hand is depicted by a red mobile and the hour hand by the blue.
 The black and yellow mobile are on the dial and lens respectively lending depth and a 3 dimensional feel to the watch.

-MoMA called Will-Harris “a computer graphics pioneer,” and his work “truly unique.”
+MoMa has called Designer Daniel Will-Harris “a computer graphics pioneer,” and his work “truly unique.”